Maniac Cop (1988) [31 Days of Gore]

 Sorority Babes in the Slimeball Bowl-O-Rama (1988) [31 Days of Gore]

-Full Moon and Charles Band generated a lot of hype to promote Sorority Babes in the Slimeball Bowl-O-Rama coming to Blu-Ray.
+Full Moon promoted the hell out of the recent Blu-Ray release of Sorority Babes in the Slimeball Bowl-O-Rama.
 I don’t blame them.
-This is a cinematic relic which deserves to be preserved on the very best home video formats.
+This is a cinematic relic which deserves to be preserved on the very best formats.
 You know, for historic purposes… and because of boobies.
+I hate to fault such an admirable sleaze flick, but it takes forever to introduce the villain: an imp who’s been trapped in a bowling trophy like a genie in a lamp.

 It all begins when a trio of nerds and a pair of freshmen girls are trapped in a bowling alley as part of a college prank.
 There they meet a tough-as-nails biker babe who’s ripping off the cash registers and arcade machines.
 Unfortunately for them, they accidentally release the imp, who offers to grant each of them a wish.
-As we’ve learned in countless Leprechaun and Wishmaster movies, you should really be careful what you wish for.
+As we’ve learned in countless Leprechaun and Wishmaster movies, you really must be careful what you wish for.